 Over the years you have asked me what sock pattern I use for my plain socks so for this first blog post I thought I would share what I do.
-How I make my socks is really a collection of methods that I have tried, compiled and modified over time into my favourite way of making socks.
+How I make my socks is a collection of methods that I have tried, compiled and modified over time into my favourite way of making socks.
 Ask any regular sock knitter and they will have their own version.
-The way I make my plain socks doesn’t require too much forward planning and so I can just pick it up and knit it when I feel like it and put it down.
+The way I make my plain socks doesn’t require too much planning and so I can just pick it up and knit it when I feel like it and put it down.
 I hope you find it easy and enjoyable too.

 Below I will cover:

 - A Little History (how I came to knit socks)

 - How I make my socks (Toe-Up Magic Loop)